dart-lang/language/resources/type-system/flow-analysis.md

 point in the source code.

   - `reachable` is a stack of boolean values modeling the reachability of the given point in the source code.
-The ith element of the stack (counting from the top of the stack) indicates whether the given program point is reachable from the ith enclosing control flow split in the program.
-If the bottom element of `reachable` is `false`, then the given point is definitively known by flow analysis to be unreachable from the start of the method under analysis.
+The `i`th element of the stack (counting from the top of the stack) encodes whether the `i-1`th enclosing control flow split is reachable from the `ith` enclosing control flow split (or when `i` is 0, whether the current program point is reachable from the enclosing control flow split).
+So if the bottom element of `reachable` is `false`, then the current program point is definitively known by flow analysis to be unreachable from the first enclosing control flow split.
 If it is `true`, then the analysis cannot eliminate the possibility that the given point may be reached by some path.
-Each other element of the stack models the same property, starting from some control flow split between the start of the program and the current node.
+Each other element of the stack models the same property, starting from some control flow split between the start of the program and the current node, and treating the entry to the program as the initial control flow split.
+The true reachability of the current program point then is the conjunction of the elements of the `reachable` stack, since each element of the stack models the reachability of one control flow split from its enclosing control flow split.

   - `variableInfo` is a mapping from variables in scope at the given point to their associated *variable model*s.

-  - We will use the notation `{x: VM1, y: VM2}` to denote a map associating the key `x` with the value `VM1`, and the key `y` with the value `VM2`.

-  - We will use the notation `VI[x -> VM]` to denote the map which maps every key in `VI` to its corresponding value in `VI` except `x`, which is mapped to `VM` in the new map (regardless of any value associated with it in `VI`).

-  - We will use the notation `[a, b]` to denote a list containing elements `a` and `b`.

-  - We will use the notation `a::l` where `l` is a list to denote a list beginning with `a` and followed by all of the elements of `l`.

 The following functions associate flow models to nodes: